DMIT1530-Web-Design-Fundamentals-II/Lab-5/README.md

 3. After your HTML is written, make sure that it's valid.

-4. Using a mobile-first approach, follow your instructor's lead in styling this layout.
+4. Using a mobile-first approach

 ---

-## On Your Own

 Take a look at the cards in the horizontal scroll wrapper.
 Because the copy for each of them is a slightly different length, the buttons aren't aligned very neatly.
 Instead of appearing at the same place on every card (at the bottom), they are staggered or ragged.